 I was raised by a marine who taught me, above all else, to be honest and not to lie.
-Perhaps that is why in my career as a Naturopathic DOCTOR I could not bear to offer my clients any advice or therapy in which I had the slightest bit of doubt about the results.
+Perhaps that is why in my career as a Naturopathic Physician I could not bear to offer my clients any advice or therapy in which I had the slightest bit of doubt about the results.
 Over my career I have gradually abandoned all types of therapy such as herbal medicine, homeopathy, acupuncture etc. Today my entire healing work is teaching my clients how to heal their Health problems by performing their ordinary daily activities with kindness and intelligence.

-By “ordinary activities” I mean the four activities that all human beings can and must perform for themselves alone: eating, moving, thinking and relating.
-These four life-sustaining actions are the most powerful, reliable and rapid of any forms of healing.
-We find extraordinary Healing hidden in our most ordinary actions; miraculous benefit unrecognized in and as the mundane activities of our lives.
-The Health that results from the skillful performance of the ordinary activities of living is truly extraordinary and miraculous.
+By "ordinary activities" I mean the four activities that all human beings can and must perform for themselves alone: eating, moving, thinking and relating.
+These four life sustaining actions are the most powerful, reliable and rapid of any forms of healing.
+We find extraordinary healing hidden in our most ordinary actions; miraculous benefit unrecognized in and as the mundane activities of our lives.
+The health that results from the skillful performance of the ordinary activities of living is truly extraordinary and miraculous.
 You can prove this for yourself in your own body.

 To illustrate: Imagine that you could purchase the following as medicines.
 A medicine that gave you the power to eat impeccably, exactly in accord with the wisdom of your mind and body.
 The results of this medicine would be a beautiful, youthful body free from almost every illness.
-Next a medicine that gave you the motivation and skill to perform a daily 90-minute balanced workout resulting in strength, flexibility and endurance?
+Next a medicine that gave you the motivation and skill to perform a daily 90 minute balanced workout resulting in strength, flexibility and endurance?
 Would you like a medicine that enabled you to direct your internal dialogue as an unbroken stream of positive, life affirming, self esteeming thoughts; one that freed you from collapsing into negative emotions and governed your mental/emotional body with unshakeable faith, hope and love?
 The medicine of loving kindness and compassion would heal your relationships of arguments, misunderstandings, conflicts and violence.
 What would you pay for such these medicines?

 In the real world there has never been and never will be such medicines.
 Why?
 The medicine already exists.
 You have simply never had it shown to you.
 Therefore the ways you (or most people) eat, move, think and relate are not the kind, wise ways suggested above.
 Rather their actions are untrained, unskilled, and produce pandemic physical, mental-emotional and social misery.